Austrian National Library: Papyrus collection and Papyrus Museum

 During the 19th century, the papyrus collection became an important part of the library.
 The collection goes back to a private collection of Austrian Archduke Rainer, who gave the collection to Emperor Franz Joseph I of Austria on 18 August 1899.
 The papyrus collection contains about 180,000 objects from the period between that of the 15th century BCE to the 16th Century CE.
 Besides papyri the collection includes papers, records on clay tablets, inscribed wood and wax trays, stone tablets, leathers, textiles and bones, as well as gold, silver and bronze articles with inscriptions.
 The papyrus collection is the largest such collection worldwide, and was inscribed on UNESCO's Memory of the World Programme Register in 2001.

 The Papyrus Museum, located in the library in the Neue Burg wing of the Hofburg Palace, has around 200 objects from the collection on display.

 Music

-Since 1826, the music collection contains numerous scores and first-printings of works of well-known composers, such as Anton Bruckner or Richard Strauss.
+Since 1826, the music collection has contained numerous scores and first-printings of works of well-known composers, such as Anton Bruckner and Richard Strauss.
 Numerous recordings such as records or CDs are kept as well.
 Among the music collection are also many handwritten notes of composers.